davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 anomaly in terms of position and volume [@fig:context], and also have a firm geodynamic basis as such [@Burkett2009].

-The stalled slab hypothesis has provided a means to explain limited Neogene volcanism and low modern crustal heat flow in the Coast Ranges, neither of which can correspond to shallow underplated asthenosphere emplaced within a slab window [@Brocher1999; @Erkan2008].
-Both of these features can be explained by the Cretaceous underplating of mantle lithosphere and subsequent heating at depth by the slab window, in a manner more consistent with the tectonic evolution of central California.
-Based on the wide spectrum of geologic and geodynamic factors discussed above, we reject the stalled slab as a potential mechanism for underplating of the mantle lithosphere beneath Crystal Knob.
+The stalled slab hypothesis has provided an explanation for the limited Neogene volcanism and low modern crustal heat flow observed in the Coast Ranges, neither of which can correspond the shallow emplacement of asthenosphere within a slab window [@Brocher1999; @Erkan2008].
+These observations can also be explained by the formation of the slab window beneath a thick pre-existing mantle lithosphere attached to the continental margin.
+The underplated of such a domain during the Cretaceous is consistent with the tectonic evolution of southern California.
+Based on the geologic and geodynamic factors discussed above, we reject the stalled slab as a potential mechanism for underplating the mantle lithosphere beneath the central Coast Ranges.

 ## Thermal events recorded by xenolith petrology